amaximus/fkf-garbage-collection/README.md

 for a configurable address.
 The state of the sensor will be the number of days to the first upcoming garbage collection date.
 The sensor will also report in an attribute the status of the latest data fetch.
+The FKF Garbage Collection sensors can alse be added to appear HASS calendar.
+They will be prefixed with the friendly name of the sensor to support and distinguish multiple such sensors.

 #### Installation
 The easiest way to install it is through [HACS (Home Assistant Community Store)](https://custom-components.github.io/hacs/),